epfl-lara/leon/src/sphinx/genc.rst

 a sequence of equivalent statements.

 Imperative ``while`` loops are also supported.

+*Pattern matching* is supported, with the exception of the *Unapply Patterns*, as long as it is exempt of side effect.

 Assertions, invariant, pre- and post-conditions are not translated into C99 and are simply ignored.